SkandarS0/tutorials/README.md

     6- Converting the .esd file into a .cab file.
 _You can use this tool for example https://github.com/abbodi1406/WHD/blob/master/scripts/ESD2CAB-CAB2ESD.zip .
 It has a readme explaining how to use it_
+**Applying a display language even for a Home Edition single language:**
+    1- First check installed language packs on your computer.
+Maybe your desired language is already installed but not selected.
+Press /Win+R/ and type cmd, then press /ctrl+shift+enter/ to Command Prompt as an Administrator.